Avionworx/Gna.Bls/evaluation.md

 ### Response properties

-Each object in the response represents the output of a single business rule evaluation.
+Each object in the response represents the output of a single defintion evaluation.
 Depending on the type of result, the following properties may be present:

 | Property         | Type                  | Description                                                                                                                                                                                                         |
 | ---------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |